Understanding God’s Word sometimes requires:

 Now we must be thoughtful about our relationship with him.
-Picking up on the end of Richards’s sermon… it does mankind no good whatever to have a creator who cannot be trusted because he is making changes, to leave one unsure.
+Picking up on the end of Richard’s sermon ["Adolescent Geriatrics"] it does mankind no good whatever to have a Creator who cannot be trusted because He is making changes that leave one unsure.
 It says of Jesus Christ, that like the Father, He is the same yesterday, today and forever.
 Now James 1 and verse 17 reminds us that:

 James 1:17 Every good gift and every perfect gift is from above and comes down from the Father of lights with whom there is no variation nor shadow of turning.
 [I am God, I change not.]

 And the food that God created and sanctified for man is a perfectly good gift designed with nourishment to strengthen and energize our bodies which He also created.
 The food and our bodies complement each other and is the reality of life.
 And this is the foundation, as we begin this sermon, thus showing us that in regard to clean and unclean…catch this: nothing has ever changed from the beginning.
 Yes, further explained and clarified.
 But what was clean or unclean at the beginning remains clean and unclean to this very day.
 The animals have not changed; neither have men’s bodies; and neither have Gods spiritual principals.